By Sue Lau | Palatable Pastime

-Alsatian Quiche is a traditional recipe from the mountain regions of France.
+Alsatian Quiche is my recipe of the day.
 I’ve had this recipe since at least the late 1970’s and in all that time, it’s still a keeper.
+It’s probably been closely involved with just about every quiche recipe I have ever made.
+The ratios work.

 - 1 cup heavy cream